guardian/pluto-start/README.md

 3. Ensure you have run `eval $(minikube docker-env)` so that Docker images get built into the prexit-local environment.

-4. Run `make` in the root directory to build a dev version of the frontend into a Docker image
+4. Run `make clean && make` in the root directory to build a dev version of the frontend into a Docker image.
+You can also run `make distclean` to remove node_modules etc. as well.

 5. Either manually delete the currently running pluto-start pod or use the one-liner:

 ```bash
 kubectl delete pod $(kubectl get pods | grep pluto-start | awk '{print $1}')
 ```